etijskens/et-micc/tutorials/TUTORIAL-3.rst

    [INFO]               - Python test code in ET-doc/tests/test_foo.py.
    [INFO]           ] done.

-This adds a Python sub-module to the package, and a test script.
+This adds a Python sub-module to the package, and a test script for it.
 The documentation for the sub-module is extracted from doc-strings of the functions and classes in the sub-module.